thedynamiclinker/we/Documentation/advanced/religion/for/FOLLOWME.md

 ![[yue-tu.jpg]]

 Down the Rabbit Whole. (phrase).
-- Self-explanatory.
+- Self-explanatory
-- ...and discouraged.
+- and discouraged.

 ---